theosa25/python-for-data-science/README.md

 ### 5) Create a Python Environment

-- In the bottom-right corner of PyCharm, click on `<No Interpreter>`.
-- Select **Add New Interpreter → Add Local Interpreter**.
-- Create a new **virtual environment** with Python 3.11 (if not present, PyCharm will download it).
-- Open the Terminal in PyCharm (icon in the bottom-left corner).
-- Make sure your command line starts with `(.venv)` → this confirms the virtual environment is active.
-- Install all required packages:
+- (Mac) In the bottom-right corner of PyCharm, click on `<No Interpreter>`, select **Add New Interpreter → Add Local Interpreter**.
+Create a new **virtual environment** with Python 3.11 (if not present, PyCharm will download it).
+Open the Terminal in PyCharm (icon in the bottom-left corner).
+Make sure your command line starts with `(.venv)` → this confirms the virtual environment is active.
+Install all required packages:
   ```bash
   pip install -r requirements.txt
   ```
+- (Windows) After project is created, **Creating Virtual Environment** window should pop up (if not, follow Mac instructions).
+As base interpreter, choose Python 3.11 and click **OK**
 - If you need additional packages later, install them via:
   ```bash
   pip install [package]